rcarrmart/SLDivMaxR/README.md

 `within.group` applies `vegan::meandist()` to create a `data.frame` with each within group mean divergence, and number of samples ("N") by group.
 A vector with discreet groupings should be imported in `by.group`.
 Groupls with N = 1 will return `NA`'s.

-> Note: `DNA.Dist.df` should not be used as a species delimitation analysis as it does not explicitly tests a hypothesis.

 Example:
 ```{r}